tom-howard/ros2/docs/course/part1.md

     We've now established the following information about `/cmd_vel`: <a name="msg-interface-struct"></a>

-    1. The topic has 1 publisher *writing* data to it
+    1. The topic has 1 publisher *writing* data to it (the `/teleop_keyboard` node, as established from the RQT Graph)
-    1. The topic also has 1 subscriber *reading* this data
+    1. The topic also has 1 subscriber *reading* this data (the `ros_gz_bridge` node)
-    1. From RQT Node Graph we know that the `/teleop_keyboard` node is the publisher (i.e. the node writing data to the topic)
-    1. The `/turtlebot3_diff_drive` node is receiving this data (and acting upon it).
-This node therefore monitors (i.e. *subscribes* to) the `/cmd_vel` topic and makes the robot move in the simulator whenever a velocity command is published.
     1. Data is transmitted on the `/cmd_vel` topic using an [Interface](https://docs.ros.org/en/jazzy/Concepts/Basic/About-Interfaces.html){target="_blank"}.
 This particular interface is defined as: `geometry_msgs/msg/TwistStamped`.

-        The interface definition has three parts to it:
+        **Interfaces** are *standardised data structures* that are used to broadcast data across the ROS network.
+The interface definition above (and, indeed, *every* interface definition) has three parts to it:

         1. `geometry_msgs`: the name of the ROS package that this interface belongs to.
         1. `msg`: that this is a *topic message* rather than another type of interface (there are **three** types of interface, and we'll learn about the other two later in this course).
         1. `TwistStamped`: the actual interface name

-        Interfaces define the *structure of the data* that is broadcast on the ROS network, so that any node can deal with this data appropriately.

         In summary then, we've established that if we want to make the robot move we need to publish `TwistStamped` messages to the `/cmd_vel` topic.

-1. We can use the `ros2 interface` command to provide further information about the message structure:
+1. We can use the `ros2 interface` command to show us the (standardised) data structure used by the `TwistStamped` Interface:

     ***
     **TERMINAL 4:**